justincbagley/GaussClust/README.md

 - https://rstudio-pubs-static.s3.amazonaws.com/58843_d17d5721f5254ac3bbeea211466c0bb7.html

 ## TODO
+Current:

+- **Make code work on -k values other than 4, so user is free to specify any number of retained NMDS dimensions!**
+- Explore different methods for BIC calculation (e.g. in mclust) during unsupervised clustering.
+- Explain defaults better.
+- Would be nice if not giving a flag meant the corresponding analysis was not run (equivalent to passing '0' for some of the options).
+- Provide warnings to user, with a particularly important example being to warn when the number of variables is less than k (number of clusters), in which case NMDS will surely fail to produce good results!

+Recently finished/fixed:

 - Solve two input file problem. **DONE!** :white_check_mark:
 - Make GaussClust script do more with bgmm, including semisupervised analysis using belief probs matrix. **DONE!** :white_check_mark:
 - Change Usage section of README to include code for working with example files.  **Partially DONE!**
 - Find a better NMDS function than isoMDS in labdsv package. **DONE!** :white_check_mark:
 - Change bgmmSensTest from interactive to non-interactive, and make it produce PDF plots. **DONE!** :white_check_mark:
-- Explore different methods for BIC calculation (e.g. in mclust) during unsupervised clustering.
-- Explain defaults better.
-- Would be nice if not giving a flag meant the corresponding analysis was not run (equivalent to passing '0' for some of the options).
-- Provide warnings to user, with a particularly important example being to warn when the number of variables is less than k (number of clusters), in which case NMDS will surely fail to produce good results!

 January 4, 2017
 Justin C. Bagley, Tuscaloosa, AL, USA